 Emissions are mainly reported by the plants according to the monitoring requirements in the environmental permits.
-When no plant specific data is available emissions have been calculated as presented in Table 3.15.
+When no plant specific data is available emissions have been calculated.
+Production of phosphates is presented in Table 4.27 and the emissions in Table 4.28.

-Particulate emissions from storage and handling of phosphates are calculated with emission factors: $PM{2.5} 0.0000016 t/t$, $PM{10} 0.0000128 t/t$ and TSP 0.00004 t/t (TNO, 2002).
+Particulate emissions from storage and handling of phosphates are calculated with emission factors: $PM{2.5}$ 0.0000016 t/t, $PM{10}$ 0.0000128 t/t and TSP 0.00004 t/t (TNO, 2002).
 There are no methods in the Guidebook.
-Activity data presented in Table 4.2x is provided by the fertilizer producers (available in VAHTI datasystem) and in the Customs statistics (ULJAS).
+Activity data presented in Table 4.27 is provided by the fertilizer producers (available in YLVA datasystem) and in the Customs statistics (ULJAS).